SilviuSavu/llama-benchy/README.md

 -   `--latency-mode`: Method to measure latency: 'models' (list models) - default, 'generation' (single token generation), or 'none' (skip latency measurement).
 -   `--no-warmup`: Skip warmup phase.
 -   `--adapt-prompt`: Adapt prompt size based on warmup token usage delta.
+-   `--enable-prefix-caching`: Enable prefix caching performance measurement.
+When enabled (and depth > 0), it performs a two-step benchmark: first loading the context (reported as `ctx_pp`), then running the prompt with the cached context.

 ### Metrics